impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 We see `-zsh` as the output, telling us that our current shell is `zsh`.

-Now, when I open up a `bash` terminal *from* my `zsh` terminal and repeat this, I see the following:
+Now, when I open up a Bash terminal *from* my `zsh` terminal and repeat this, I see the following:

 ```
 $ bash